SalvoBisconti/SalvoBisconti/README.md

-# 💫 About Me:
+## 💫 About Me:
-Hi, i'm Salvo
+Hi, i'm Salvo, I’m currently learning react in a coding bootcamp.
+I’ve always been passionate about technology since i was child.
+Why do I like to program?
+I think creating something from scratch is one of the greatest satisfactions that life can give you.
+Michelangelo had his brush, I have my computer 😁

 ## 🌐 Socials: